 - 1. A rescue kit represents an essential health package distributed to a victim caught in a natural disaster.
 It symbolizes tools, medical supplies, or devices used in the rescue process, such as GPS transponders or even something as simple as a light source. - 2.
 Because we need to ensure that a rescue kit reaches the victim, it has to stay near the victim after the deployment.
 For example, it cannot roll away from or bounce away from the victim. - 3.
-Each rescue kit must have a minimum size of 1 cm in each dimension. - 4.
+Each rescue kit must have a minimum size of 1 cm in each dimension and have a minimum volume of 1 cm3 after deployment. - 4.
 A robot can only carry a maximum number of 12 rescue kits. - 5.
 Each team is responsible for its rescue kit system, including bringing the rescue kits to the competition.
 The team captain is responsible for loading the rescue kits onto their robot and collecting it from the field with the referee's authorization after the end of the run. - 6.
 Deployment of the rescue kit must be very clear to the referee.